JulioTPS/the-right-minigame/README.md

 It uses Iohook, so you will need to have Visual C++ Runtime Redistributable if on Windows.

-To play, you only need to press the correct key tha appears.
+To play, you only need to press the correct key that appears.